Anaminus/roblox-library/modules/Spek/README.md

 Certain functions may only be called within certain **contexts**.
 For example, [expect][T.expect] may only be called while testing, so it should only be called within an [it][T.it] closure.
 Each description of a function lists which contexts the function is allowed to be called.
-Some functions are allowed to be called anywhere.

 The following contexts are available: